 We have a great team in the kitchen led by Head Chef Nigel Shaw who has a passion for freshly created dishes of popular favourites and delicious gourmet plates, our local food suppliers are used as a priority and the menu is geared towards seasonality, with each dish prepared to order.
 Our pizza choices follow a similar ethos of fresh ingredients cooked to order in an authentic Italian wood fired oven.

-Our extensive range of wines, spirits and beers complement our food offer, we have over 60 interesting and exciting wines from all ends of the earth and a gin and spirit range for the discerning and adventurous.
+Our extensive range of wines, spirits and beers complement our food offer, we have over 60 interesting and exciting wines from all ends of the earth half of these by the glass, a gin and spirit range for the discerning and adventurous.

 The Greyhound is blessed with different areas to dine, informal, catering for the cosy, open and airy and private dining, all individually named - The Market Room, The Greyhound, The Wine Bar, The Waterside and finally our Lounge for a relaxing drink in cosy settings.
 Whatever your reason to visit we can assure the best ambiance.